What is Google Tag Manager?

 Typical use-cases are Google Analytics implementations and the integration with retargeting services like Facebook, Google Ads etc.

 GTM is also great for tracking user behavior on a website.

 You can set up event tracking on a page and track clicks, shopping cart actions or scrolling behavior to optimize your content.

-GTM is the most-widely used tag management system, though there are other competitors, like Adobe Launch and Tealium iQ.
+Currently, 30% of all websites on the internet use a tag manager.
+GTM is the most-widely used tag management system with a global market share of 94%, though there are other competitors, like Adobe Launch and Tealium iQ.

 If you want to learn how to use Google Tag Manager, read my guide on how to implement a Google Analytics setup with GTM.
 Afterwards learn how to set up event tracking with GTM.